ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

 # SystemReady-devicetree band ACS

 ## Introduction to SystemReady-devicetree band
-SystemReady-devicetree band is a band of system complaince in the Arm SystemReady program.
-This complaince is for devices in the IoT edge sector that are built around SoCs based on the Arm A-profile architecture.
+SystemReady-devicetree band is a band of system compliance in the Arm SystemReady program.
+This compliance is for devices in the IoT edge sector that are built around SoCs based on the Arm A-profile architecture.
 It ensures interoperability with embedded Linux and other embedded operating systems.

-SystemReady-devicetree band complaint platforms implement a minimum set of hardware and firmware features that an operating system can depend on to deploy the operating system image.
+SystemReady-devicetree band compliant platforms implement a minimum set of hardware and firmware features that an operating system can depend on to deploy the operating system image.
 Compliant systems must conform to the:
 * [Base System Architecture (BSA) specification](https://developer.arm.com/documentation/den0094/latest)
 * [Embedded Base Boot Requirements (EBBR)](https://developer.arm.com/architectures/platform-design/embedded-systems)
 * EBBR recipe of the [Arm Base Boot Requirements (BBR) specification](https://developer.arm.com/documentation/den0044/latest)